 In 1997 Cluttons merged with Daniel Smith, another long-established (1775) traditional management and general practice partnership.
 Daniel Smith’s approximately 100 partners and staff brought the total complement of the combined firm to over 500 people and the similar professional backgrounds to the two businesses gave the firm renewed strength and depth in the core areas of management and consultancy.
 Similar businesses and cultures made this a highly successful merger.

-On 1 April 2005, Cluttons became a Limited Liability Partnership and now employs 600 staff worldwide, operating in over 50 countries across Europe, the Middle East, Africa and Asia Pacific.
+On 1 April 2005, Cluttons became a Limited Liability Partnership and now employs more than 450 staff worldwide, operating in over 50 countries across Europe, the Middle East, Africa and Asia Pacific.